 It wouldn’t have mattered what the weather was like yesterday I was going to go out no matter.
 It seems so long since I have had a real patch walk.
 And with migration fully underway now, it was much needed.
 My good friend Simon has seen House Martin and Lesser Whitethroat over me now this spring.
 But before I get onto today’s walk I thought I should update a few recent sightings from this weekend (my morning walks).

-With reports of a few migrants from my good friend Simon I was looking forward to may walks home from work (yes the joys of nights again) and I had a couple of pleasant strolls.
+With reports of a few migrants from Simon I was looking forward to may walks home from work.
+Yes the joys of nights again, and I had a couple of pleasant strolls.

 Saturday morning (I didn’t stop long as I had purchased breakfast for the family and wanted to get it home while still warm) but I did hear brief snatches of Reed Warbler.

-Sunday morning I had wonderful views of a lovely Red Fox not far from my work in Linford wood (so off patch) he didn't even notice me as I walked along the path, and I was within 10 meters when it did see me and dashed off into the wood (only to stop on a bridle path and give me another wonderful sight) if only I had had my camera with me.
-It must have been a morning for mammals as I had a wonderful Muntjac Deer as I crossed the A5 (so on the patch) as it wandered out spotted me and shot back into the bushes.
-Bird wise it was warbler central as I saw a good number of Blackcap, at least 2 Reed Warblers, Singing Willow Warbler and plenty of Chiffchaff (still no lesser whitethroats though).
+Sunday morning I had wonderful views of a lovely Red Fox not far from my work, in Linford wood, (so off patch).
+He didn’t even notice me as I walked along the path.
+And I was within 10 meters when it did see me, and dashed off into the wood.
+Only to stop on a bridle path and give me another wonderful sight, if only I had had my camera with me.
+It must have been a morning for mammals as I saw a wonderful Muntjac Deer as I crossed the A5 (so on the patch).
+As it wandered out spotted me and shot back into the bushes.
+Bird wise it was warbler central as I saw a good number of Blackcap; at least 2 Reed Warblers; Singing Willow Warbler; and plenty of Chiffchaff (still no lesser whitethroats though).